Easy

 All about The Thanksgiving Punch

-The Thanksgiving Punch is a blend of tart and sweet.
-Cranberry is the standout flavor, balanced by the sweetness of homemade lemonade.
-A hint of ginger spiciness adds a welcome complexity, while a gentle effervescence completes the drink beautifully.
+The Thanksgiving Punch is a blend of tart, sweet, and zesty.
+Cranberry leads the way, balanced by the brightness of homemade lemonade.
+A hint of ginger spice adds a welcome kick, while the gentle fizz of ginger ale ties it all together

 Punch, made with rum or brandy, is often considered the world’s oldest cocktail, with its first recorded mention dating back to the 1630s in India.
 British sailors brought it back to Britain in the mid-1600s, where it remained a favored drink among the wealthy for centuries.